demisto/demisto-sdk/demisto_sdk/commands/pre_commit/README.md

 ### External tools
 #### [Ruff](https://github.com/astral-sh/ruff)
-Runs Ruff, the extremely fast python linter, using the python version used in the container image set for the content item.
+Runs Ruff, the extremely fast Python linter, using the Python version used in the container image set for the content item.

 This step uses the Ruff rules configured in the `pyproject.toml` at the root of the content repo.
-If such does not exist, it uses Ruff's default rules.
+If pyproject.toml does not exist, it uses Ruff's default rules.
 The rules set under the official demisto/content repo [pyproject.toml](https://github.com/demisto/content/blob/master/pyproject.toml) file were handpicked to ensure a high level of code quality, and prevent bugs often found in content.

 This step may modify files (using Ruff's `--fix` flag).
-When files are modified, the step will fail, we recommend committing them into the repo.
+When files are modified, the step will fail.
+We recommend committing them into the repo.

 #### Check JSON/YAML/AST(py)
 Makes sure files in these extensions are in a proper structure.